Are Itchy Nipples An Early Sign Of Pregnancy? Those Early Symptoms Are Tricky

-There are a lot of strange pregnancy symptoms.
-Many of which existed only in my mind.
-For instance, I was positive that I smelled different when I was pregnant and I didn't think my deodorant worked as well.
-Another strange occurrence I've heard about is itchy nipples.
+There are a lot of strange pregnancy symptoms I totally created in my own mind.
+Like I was positive that I smelled different when I was pregnant, and I didn't think my deodorant worked as well.
+Another strange occurrence I've heard about is having itchy nipples during early pregnancy.
 There are plenty of message board posts and reddit threads revolving around the tips of your nips, and if they should itch when you're expecting.
-But are itchy nipples an early sign of pregnancy?
+But is it an actual sign or symptom of pregnancy?

 Like almost all of the difficult, peculiar, and somewhat unexpected embarrassments of pregnancy, itchy nipples is a real thing and is caused by hormones, according to The American College of Obstetricians and Gynecologists (ACOG).
+"Itchy nipples are a symptom of breast growth and increased blood flow to the breast, often due to hormonal shifts," Dr. Mary Jacobson, Chief Medical Director at Alpha Medical tells Romper.
 Those hormones begin the process of getting your breasts ready to produce milk and your nipples ready to deploy your newborn's beverage of choice from the word go.
-This means that with all the blood flow, stretching, and cellular shifts happening in your breasts, your nipples, the sensitive peaks of the structures, will likely begin to itch.
+This means that with all the blood flow, stretching, and cellular shifts happening in your breasts, your nipples — the sensitive peaks of the structures — will likely begin to itch.

-According to ACOG and New Kids Center, the best strategies for keeping the nipple itching to a minimum is a multi-pronged approach.
+The best strategies for keeping the nipple itching to a minimum is a multi-pronged approach, according to the ACOG.
 First, you want to make sure you're well hydrated.
 The drier your nipples are, the more they will itch.
 Aim to drink as much as it takes to quench your thirst, and then drink a bit more.
 Sure, you'll have to pee a lot, but you'll likely be in there to throw up anyway, so you can kill two birds with one bathroom break.
-I found that it helped to have a liter water bottle on me at all times.
-I knew I needed to down two of those so I could get the full benefit.
+I found that it helped to have a liter water bottle on me at all times — I knew I needed to down two of those so I could get the full benefit.